Durbatuluk1701/Notes/OCaml_Notes/compiler_ppx_notes/polymorphic_variants.md

 ## The Special Case: The Empty Variant `[]`

-We discussed your valid concern that the empty variant seems "dangerous."
-The resolution was understanding its unique role.

-Your final characterization was perfect: the empty variant is **type-theoretically valid, but the compiler will discharge it as uninhabitable, and thus there is no need to manage it.**
+The empty variant is **type-theoretically valid, but the compiler will discharge it as uninhabitable, and thus there is no need to manage it.**

 * **Safety via Impossibility:** The empty variant `[]` is safe precisely because it's **uninhabited**—you can never create a value of this type.
 * **Compiler Guarantees:** Because no value of type `[]` can exist, the compiler can prove that any code path that would handle such a value is **unreachable**.